synrc/n2o/README.md

 Kickstart Bootstrap
 -------------------

 To try N2O you just need to clone a N2O repo from Github and build.
-We don’t use fancy scripts so building process is OTP compatible: bootstrap site is bundled as Erlang release.
+We use very small and powerfull mad tool designed for our Web Stack.

     $ cd n2o/samples
-    $ make && make console
+    $ ./mad deps compile plan repl

 Now you can try: [http://localhost:8000](http://localhost:8000)

-BSD NOTE: on BSD you should use gmake instead of make

-LINUX NOTE: on Linux you should do at first:
+LINUX NOTE: if you want to have online recompilation you should do at first:

     $ sudo apt-get install inotify-tools

 Start yourself depending N2O core
 ---------------------------------